top of page

 High Potential Individuals (HPI): Understanding a French Concept Through a UK Lens

-Over the past few years, the idea of the “High Potential Individual” (often shortened to HPI , from the French Haut Potentiel Intellectuel ) has gained a lot of attention, especially in France, Belgium and Canada, where books, podcasts, and therapists have explored what it means to be a person who “thinks differently.”
-Here in the UK, the concept is less familiar, but more and more people are starting to wonder: Could this explain the way I experience the world?
-What Does “H
+Over the past few years, the idea of the “High Potential Individual” (often shortened to HPI , from the French Haut Potentiel Intellectuel ) has gained significant attention.
+This is especially true in France, Belgium, and Canada, where books, podcasts, and therapists have explored what it means to be a person who “thinks differently.”
+Here in the UK, the concept is less familiar.
+However, more and more people are starting to wonder: Could this explain the way I experience t

 Oona McEwan